redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 > **What happens if we change the formatted output of the timestamp?
 Wouldn't we have to change the test?**
 >
 > Yes, just like we'd have to change the truncation text if we changed the length of the truncation.
 One alternative approach to testing for the formatted output could be to move the date formatting formula into a function that you can export from the Comment component.
 Then you can import that in your test and use it to check the formatted output.
-Now if you change the formula the test keeps passing because it's sharing the function with Comment.
+Now if you change the formula the test keeps passing because it's sharing the function with **Comment**.

 ## Multiple Comments

+Our amazing blog posts will obviously garner a huge and passionate fanbase and we will very rarely have only a single comment.
+Let's work on displaying a list of comments.

 Let's think about where our comments are being displayed.
 Probably not on the homepage, since that only shows a summary of each post.
 A user would need to go to the full page to show the comments for that blog post.
 But that page is only fetching the data for the single blog post itself, nothing else.
 We'll need to get the comments and since we'll be fetching *and* displaying them, that sounds like a job for a Cell.